The Identity Problem in the special affine group of $\mathbb{Z}^2$: Virtual solvability

-\begin{lem} Let $G$ be a virtually solvable subgroup of $\SL(2, \Z)$.
-Then $G$ is either finite, or it contains a finite index subgroup $H$ isomorphic to $\Z$. \end{lem} \begin{proof} By Theorem~\ref{thm:vf}, let $F \leq \SL(2, \Z)$ be a free subgroup over two generators, such that the index $[\SL(2, \Z) : F]$ is finite.
-Then $[G : F \cap G] \leq [\SL(2, \Z) : F]$, so the group $H \coloneqq F \cap G$ is of finite index in $G$.
-But $H$ is a subgroup of the free group $F$, so it must be free by Theorem~\ref{thm:freesub}.
-Hence, $H$ is a subgroup of the virtually solvable group $G$, so $H$ is virtually solvable.
-Since $H \leq \SL(2, \Z)$ is virtually solvable and free, it must be abelian by Theorem~\ref{thm:Tits}.
-Therefore $H \cong \Z$ or $H = \{I\}$, in the second case, $G$ is finite. \end{proof}
+\begin{lem} Let $H$ be a finitely generated virtually solvable subgroup of $\SL(2, \Z)$.
+Then $H$ is either finite, or it contains a finite index subgroup $H'$ isomorphic to $\Z$. \end{lem} \begin{proof} By Theorem~\ref{thm:vf}, let $F \leq \SL(2, \Z)$ be a free subgroup over two generators, such that the index $[\SL(2, \Z) : F]$ is finite.
+Then $[H : F \cap H] \leq [\SL(2, \Z) : F]$, so the group $H' \coloneqq F \cap H$ is of finite index in $H$ and hence finitely generated.
+But $H'$ is a subgroup of the free group $F$, so it must be free by Theorem~\ref{thm:freesub}.
+On the other hand, $H'$ is a subgroup of the virtually solvable group $H$, so $H'$ is virtually solvable.
+Since $H' \leq \SL(2, \Z)$ is virtually solvable and free, it must be abelian by Theorem~\ref{thm:Tits}.
+Therefore either $H' \cong \Z$ or $H' = \{I\}$; in the second case, $H$ is finite. \end{proof}

+In case $H$ is finite, it is either trivial or it contains a non-trivial torsion element.
+We further analyse the case where $H$ contains a finite index subgroup $H'$ isomorphic to $\Z$.
+We need a deep result from Swan: